lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 Different cases
 -----------------------

-- camelCase: starts with a lowercase letter
+- camelCase: starts with a lowercase letter (camelCase, simpleXML, localDb2Remote)
 - PascalCase: starts with an uppercase letter
 - snake_case: all lowercase letters, words separated with underscores
 - CONSTANT_CASE: all uppercase letters, words separated with underscores